staviv/cooletters/README.md

 # cooletters
-Cooletters - Cooletters - A telegram bot that allows you to use a unique font (like 𝕒ⓑ🅒🅳🄴, etc.) on social media
+Cooletters - A telegram bot that helps you write in a font (like 𝕒ⓑ🅒🅳🄴, etc.) on social media